Tuesday, July 24, 2018

 Upon our arrival at Col de Balme (2191m/7186′), we were frustrated to find that the refuge only offered drinks, candy bars, and chips, and claimed to have no bathroom.
 And they said that they weren’t sure if their water was safe to drink.
 I told them I had water treatment and to just give me tap water anyway.
 Toby and I had sodas and chatted with the ladies for a bit.

 The descent towards Tre-le-Champ was arduous and technical.
-The terrain was reminicient of New Hampshire and Maine and didn’t make for fast going.
+The terrain was reminiscent of New Hampshire and Maine and didn’t make for fast going.
 We then took a side trail to walk into Montroc to go to the Gite le Moulin.
-We arrived just in time for dinner at 7pm.
+The afternoon thunderstorm rolled in and we got rained on for the last half an hour of our walk.
+We arrived just in time for dinner at 7pm, and were welcomed by Michael at the front door.
 Thankfully, this is a small hostel and they’re not full tonight, so there’s extra room to go around.
-We’re in a 6 person room with just us and Michael.
+We’re in a 6- person room with just us and Michael.